elisemercury/difPy-dev/docs/parameters.rst

 Depending on which use case you want to apply difPy for, the granularity for the classification of images can be adjusted.

-**Manual setting**: the match MSE threshold can be adjusted manually by setting ``similarity`` parameter to any ``int`` or ``float``. difPy will then search for images that match an MSE threshold **equal to or lower than** the one specified.
+**Manual setting**: the match MSE threshold can be adjusted manually by setting the ``similarity`` parameter to any ``int`` or ``float``. difPy will then search for images that match an MSE threshold **equal to or lower than** the one specified.

 When searching for **similar** images, the choice of MSE threshold becomes very important.
-A threshold of ``50`` will usually find similarities in regular photographs well, but if applied to images containing different texts with a plain white background, the MSE threshold of ``50`` will usually be too high and difPy will consider all images to be similar, even though they are not.
-In this case, for more precision, the ``py_size`` value should be lowered.
+A threshold of ``50`` will usually find similarities in regular photographs well, but if applied to images containing for example text with a plain white background, an MSE threshold of ``50`` will usually be too high and difPy will consider all images to be similar, even though they are not.
+In this case, for more precision, the ``similarity`` parameter should be lowered.
+Additionally, the ``px_size`` parameter can also be lowered to gain more precision (see :ref:`px_size`).

 .. _show_progress: